PearsonEducation/StatsPoller/docs/linux_collector.md

 ### Metrics

-* TcpIPv4 : The number of currently 'in use' TCP-IP (version 4) connections
+* TcpIPv4 - Connection Count : The number of currently 'in use' TCP-IP (version 4) connections
-* UdpIPv4 : The number of currently 'in use' UDP-IP (version 4) connections
+* UdpIPv4 - Connection Count : The number of currently 'in use' UDP-IP (version 4) connections
-* TcpIPv6 : The number of currently 'in use' TCP-IP (version 6) connections
+* TcpIPv6 - Connection Count : The number of currently 'in use' TCP-IP (version 6) connections
-* UdpIPv6 : The number of currently 'in use' UDP-IP (version 6) connections
+* UdpIPv6 - Connection Count : The number of currently 'in use' UDP-IP (version 6) connections

 ### Example output